ethereum/go-ethereum/accounts/scwallet/README.md

 ## Preparing the smartcard

-  You can use status' [keycard-cli](https://github.com/status-im/keycard-cli) and you should get version 2.1 (**NOT** 2.1.1, this will be supported in a later update) of their [smartcard application](https://github.com/status-im/status-keycard/releases/download/2.1/keycard_v2.1.cap)
+  You can use status' [keycard-cli](https://github.com/status-im/keycard-cli) and you should get version 2.1.1 of their [smartcard application](https://github.com/status-im/status-keycard/releases/download/2.1.1/keycard_v2.1.1.cap)

   You also need to make sure that the PCSC daemon is running on your system.